bd-R/bdDwC/README.md

 # bdDwC

-Darwinazing biodiversity data in R (this package is in preparation stage and soon will be submitted to CRAN).
+Darwinazing biodiversity data in R.

 "Darwin Core is a standard maintained by the Darwin Core maintenance group.
 It includes a glossary of terms intended to facilitate the sharing of information about biological diversity by providing identifiers, labels, and definitions."
 [Darwin Core](https://github.com/tdwg/dwc)